“Sunday 27th September 2015, was the worst day of our lives. We lost our mum, Cathie Stankevitch, on that afternoon.

 Just imagine the impact that losing your mum would have on you and your life.
 It’s devastating.
 We all have a mum, and we all know we will lose our mum eventually, but in the circumstances we have lost our mum, we never expected that.

-If you would like to contact us, please do so using the contact details on the bottom of our home page.
+If you would like to contact us, please do so by email or by calling us on the number displayed on our ‘contact us’ page.

 Thank you for your time in reading this, and also your support